return42/sphkerneldoc/linux_src_doc/fs/gfs2/bmap_c.rst

 -----------

 The file size can grow, shrink, or stay the same size.
-This is called holding i_mutex and an exclusive glock on the inode in question.
+This is called holding i_rwsem and an exclusive glock on the inode in question.

 .. _`gfs2_setattr_size.return`: